 The sandy beaches of the North Sea are backed by dune systems that safeguard the hinterland from the sea.
 Today you will cycle through a Dune Reserve and a National Park that protect the many species of dune flora and fauna.

-Alkmaar is world famous for the traditional Friday morning cheese market put on for tourists from the beginning of April through to the beginning of September.
+Alkmaar is known worldwide for its traditional cheese market, which is still held as a tourist attraction on Friday mornings from early April to early September.
 On today’s scenic coast-to-coast bike ride you will stop off at the picturesque village of Schermerhorn on the border of Schermer and Beemster polders.
 Schermerhorn was an island of whalers until, in the 17th century, private investors from Amsterdam decided to transform the lakes surrounding the village into polders and then sell off the new land.
 The polders were drained by windmills that scooped the water up over the dike into a discharge canal.
 Just outside the village stand three of the windmills that did this job – and what a pretty picture they make!
 Opt to visit Schermer Museum Windmill and experience the workings and rhythmic creaking of the moving parts.
 “The Beemster Polder, dating from the early 17th century, is an exceptional example of reclaimed land in the Netherlands.
 It has preserved intact its well-ordered landscape of fields, roads, canals, dykes and settlements, laid out in accordance with classical and Renaissance planning principles” is how the entry on the World Heritage List reads.
 On the shore of Lake IJsselmeer, you will see the Dutch Golden Age reflected in the historical buildings of the pretty towns of Hoorn and Enkhuizen.
 For a history lesson go to Zuiderzee Museum.
 It boasts a recreated village of old, complete with traditional craftsmen in folk costume.
 You can also learn about the trading routes sailed by seafaring villagers from the shores of the Zuiderzee: For centuries, dried fish and Edam cheese were exported all over Europe; grain from Poland was shipped to Italy; wine shipped back to Amsterdam etc.

 A 32-km dike will take you across the waters to the town of Lelystad in the Flevo Polder, the newest part of the Netherlands, reclaimed in 1968!
 Lelystad is named after the architect of the Zuiderzee Works, Cornelis Lely.
 The Zuiderzee Works started with the building of the great closure dam (1932) that cut off Zuiderzee sea from the North Sea.
 It turned a choppy sea into a harmless lake and put a stop to regular floods.
 Subsequently, polders were created in the lake because there was a great need for more farmland.
 Museum Nieuwland explains in detail why and how the Flevo Polder came to be and how it affected the people who used to live by the sea.
 Our bicycle route continues on the new land, through woods and cropfields, while we try to imagine how much fun spatial planners and urban planners must have had planning this whole place from scratch.
 At the end of the day you will reach Harderwijk.
 Once upon a time it was a bustling Hansa town and a thriving fishing port by the sea - but now it’s on a lake overlooking a polder!